Outreach and Health Promotion Campaigns

 Take Control!
 Adolescent Sexual Health Promotion Campaign

 Adolescents and young adults (age 15 to 24 years) in New York State are disproportionately affected by sexually transmitted infections and HIV, as well as unintended pregnancy.
-Sixty-four percent (64%) of reported Chlamydia, gonorrhea and syphilis cases in 2009 were reported among this age group, which comprises only 14% of the New York State (excluding New York City) population.
+Sixty-six percent (66%) of reported Chlamydia, gonorrhea and syphilis cases in 2013 were reported among this age group, which comprises only 14% of the New York State (excluding New York City) population.
 The AIDS Institute’s Bureau of STD Prevention and Epidemiology, in collaboration with the Department’s Division of Family Health, initiated the “Take Control!” adolescent sexual health media campaign in April 2010 to provide New York State-specific resources and age appropriate information to promote positive sexual health.
-From condoms, HIV and STDs to partner communications and talking with a trusted adult, Take Control! supports and encourages responsible sexual health choices including delaying sexual intercourse.
+Offering condoms, HIV and STD information, partner communications and talking with a trusted adult, Take Control! supports and encourages responsible sexual health choices including delaying sexual intercourse.

 The primary objectives of the initiative are to: